Delicious and crispy vegan Sesame Crackers – easy to make, vegan, and so so good. Skip the store bought and make your own crackers at home!

 Trust me you don’t even want to imagine the state the kitchen was in after this cooking fiasco.
 This doesn’t usually concern me too much though, since this is where D comes in.
 I make a mess; he cleans it up.
 Perfect arrangement I’d say.

-Overall both the pepper jack and the sesame seed crackers were pretty easy to make and delicious.
+The sesame crackers were pretty easy to make and delicious.
 I know I won’t be buying store bought processed crackers anytime soon.
 With a pasta roller it’s even easier to get them to be as thin as you want and even more delicious.

 Home made crackers - easier to make then you think.
 Next time skip the store bought and make these sesame crackers at home.

 - 2/3 cup sesame seeds